 the Wahhabi muwaheedun have been arguing for over 200 years that they are the true defenders of Sunni Islam, while at the same time being in direct and active opposition to 90% of Sunni Islam.

-6) Finally, and one that is not Saudi specific, the US led coalition has reduced the physical caliphate, but all the conditions and drivers that made the Levant and the Middle East and the Maghreb and parts of Africa and Central Asia a powder keg haven’t been addressed, let alone resolved.
+6) Finally, and one that is not Saudi specific, the US led coalition has reduced the physical caliphate, but all the conditions and drivers that made the Levant, the Middle East, the Maghreb and parts of sub-Saharan Africa, and Central Asia a powder keg haven’t been addressed, let alone resolved.
 There is still a long term regional drought, which was a major driver of both the Syrian Civil War and Iraqi sectarian violence.
 The proxy war between Saudi and Iran with Turkey trying to edge itself in is still ongoing.
 Sectarian issues haven’t been resolved.
 The Kurds still don’t have independence and now the Barzani faction is angry and seeking support from Russia.
 Russia is not only determined to keep its warm water port in Latakia, but is trying to put a land route in through the Caucasus to another warm water port in Iran.
 ISIS may not have much physical territory left, but they’ve got plenty of cyber presence.
-The Netanyahu government and no one in his coalition has any real desire to resolve the dispute with the Palestinians, let alone allow for the creation of a Palestinian state.
+Neither the Netanyahu government nor anyone in his coalition has any real desire to resolve the dispute with the Palestinians, let alone allow for the creation of a Palestinian state.
 The US and NATO led train, advise, and assist mission in Afghanistan has just entered its sixteenth year, or rather we’ve started year one for the sixteenth time again in Afghanistan.
 As ISIS loses its physical territory, we’ve done nothing to resolve the underlying conditions and drivers that allowed for them to come in to being and to take and hold so much territory to begin with.
 And we’ve certainly not resolved the problems that make them attractive in parts of the Maghreb, east and west Africa, and southeast Asia.

 * Please see chapters 3 and 4.